SSD’s operates a network storage system called Harbor or SSDFILES. This is the backend storage that is accessed through any number of methods:

-In order to work with your files in the RDS (Remote Desktop Services) environment, your files need to be located in your University home or other shared folder inside the University network.
+In order to work with your files in the RDS (Remote Desktop Services) environment, your files need to be located in your Home or Group share on Harbor.

 Getting Started – Before You Begin

 - You must have a home directory created and assigned to your CNET account.
 Contact us to discuss your needs

 - You need a computer running Windows 10, Mac OS, or Linux

 - It is recommended that your computer have all of the latest OS updates.